oleg-alexandrov/PolyView/Readme.md

 * Enforce integer vertices and edge angles multiple of 45 degrees
 * Create a polygon with arbitrary angles
 * Delete the polygon at mouse cursor
-* Enter align mode (a mode in which, given two polygon files, the second polygon file is kept fixed, while the first one can be interactively translated using Shift-Mouse and rotated/flipped from the right-click menu until it aligns to the second one)
 * Enter move polygons mode (use Shift-Mouse to move a polygon; if some polygons are selected using a highlight, then all selected polygons will be moved)
 * Enter move vertices mode (use Shift-Mouse to move a vertex)
 * Enter move edges mode (use Shift-Mouse to move an edge)